risk-first/website/menagerie/Communication-Risk.md

 What would HTTP look like without any of these protocols?
 It's really difficult to envisage, but without the IP protocol it wouldn't even be compatible with the existing Internet.
 You'd need special support in all the hardware in all the networks on the planet, in much the same way as [IPv6](https://en.wikipedia.org/wiki/IPv6) (a new version of the IP protocol) does.

-At the lowest level in the above list, we are a long way from HTTP, and it's the world of [Information Theory](https://en.wikipedia.org/wiki/Information_theory), a field invented by Claude Shannon who described it:

-> "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)

-He introduced the concepts of _entropy_ (which is closely related to [Kolmogorov Complexity](Complexity-Risk)), _redundancy_ (adding extra "correction" information in case of loss) and the use of "bits" as single units of information.

-shannon.

 So, the takeaways from this section are: